10 Bible Verses for Studying: Scripture for Focus, Wisdom, and Diligence

 “For the Lord gives wisdom; from his mouth come knowledge and understanding;”– Proverbs 2:6 (ESV)

-That means wisdom is not something you manufacture by sheer effort.
-Yes, studying takes discipline, but understanding is also a gift.
+Wisdom is a gift from God.
 God gives knowledge and understanding from his own mouth.
 So when you open a textbook, prepare for a test, or learn a new skill, you are not left to rely on yourself alone.
 You can ask the Lord to help you think clearly, remember what matters, and see truth rightly.

 “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.”– James 1:5 (ESV)

 That promise is especially comforting when you feel mentally slow or unsure of yourself.
 God gives generously.
 He gives without reproach.
-In other words, he does not mock your need.
+He does not mock your need.
 If you are looking for bible verses for studying, start with this simple habit: pause before you begin and ask God for wisdom.
 A quiet prayer offered in faith can change the whole tone of your work.

 Wisdom is more than collecting facts